How Can I Start Moving On When I Still Love My Ex?

 Moving on from relationships and attachment theory

-When reflecting on past relationships and how you handle breakups, seeing them through the lens of your personal attachment style can provide some insight.
+When reflecting on past, loving relationships and how you handle breakups, seeing them through the lens of your personal attachment style can provide some insight.
 British psychoanalyst John Bowlby originally proposed his attachment theory in the 1950s, positing that as humans, we're all born with the need to form close emotional bonds.
 He theorized that the first bond will typically develop during the first six months of life if a child’s primary caregiver is appropriately responsive.
 According to Bowlby, our relationship to that first attachment figure forms our behavioral attachment system for our future love relationships.

 In 1987, psychologists Cindy Hazan and Philip Shaver formally applied Bowlby’s theory to adult romantic relationships.
-They proposed that these relationships are part of the same attachment system and can also impact a person’s attachment style over time.
+They proposed that these loving relationships are part of the same attachment system and can also impact a person’s attachment style over time.

 Understanding your own attachment style—whether it’s based on your childhood or other attachments throughout your life—can give you insight into the way you typically form and end romantic relationships.

 Note that not every experience will fit neatly into the categories presented in the attachment theory.
-However, if you examine your past relationships from this perspective, you may notice patterns that have occurred with more than one person.
-This may help you approach future relationships from a more informed place.
+However, if you examine your past relationships from this perspective, you may notice patterns that have occurred with more than one ex.
+This may help you approach future loving relationships from a more informed place.

 For example, someone with a secure attachment style may be better able to reach out for support in dealing with difficult emotions or negative thoughts following a breakup and limit negative self-talk in its wake.
 Someone displaying the avoidant-insecure style may not reach out to anyone and have a tendency to bottle up their emotions instead of feeling or addressing them.
-While every relationship and individual is unique and complex, knowing more about your attachment style can help promote awareness that you can use to restructure your thoughts and perspective on relationships and breakups.
+While every relationship and individual is unique and complex, knowing more about your attachment style can help promote awareness that you can use to restructure your thoughts and perspective on relationships and exes.

-Grief after a breakup
+Grief after a breakup with your ex

 There’s no one way to experience or move through grief.
 It can look different for every person and situation.
 However, considering some of the following points as goals to work toward may be helpful in moving through the process: